vobyjs/oby/README.md

 ### `$.cleanup`

-This is an essential function that allows you to register cleanup functions, which are executed automatically whenever the parent computation is disposed of, which also happens before re-evaluating it.
+This is an essential function that allows you to register cleanup functions, which are executed automatically whenever the parent computation/effect/root is disposed of, which also happens before re-evaluating it.

 ```ts
 import $ from 'oby';